mhasan502/Teebay/Part_4_documentation.md

 ### Project Structure

-The project is consists of 2 Compoenents called `Product` and `User`
+The project is consists of 2 Components called `Product` and `User`

 * `Product` contains the CRUD operations for the product
 * `User` contains the user login and registration